farzher/Jai-HTTP-Server/README.md

 # Jai-HTTP-Server
-unstable http server, focused on maximum performance.
+Focused on maximum performance.

-HTTP / HTTPS / Websockets / epoll threading / Brotli compression
+Features: HTTP / HTTPS / Websockets / epoll threading / Brotli compression

 Designed for Linux, but also runs on Windows for development.